By Ehren Allen, Certified Manual Therapist/ Physical Therapist

 A long time!
 Some knee dislocations can take a year for recovery.
 This includes surgery and rehabilitation.
 The severity of ligament damage and repair will determine some of the length of recovery time.
-If nerves are compromised, it may take longer.
+If nerves are compromised, it will take longer.
 In severe cases, a full recovery may not be possible.

 A knee cap dislocation may pop back into place easily.
 A true knee dislocation is not that simple, a physician will relocate, or reduce the dislocation but they will likely assess blood vessel and nerve function first.
 The physician will typically reduce the injury on site if a physician is on site.
 Otherwise, it will be relocated at the emergency department.

 The Jacksonville Orthopedic Institute has the team to handle a dislocated knee from start to finish.